itas109/CSerialPort/README.md

 * higher efficiency

 # Todo List

-* 1.support windows and linux first
+- [ ] 1.support windows and linux first
-* 2.add communicating protocol
+- [ ] 2.add communicating protocol
-* 3.support hot swap
+- [ ] 3.support hot swap
-* 4.use new notify module
+- [ ] 4.use new notify module
+- [ ] 5.support other language,such as C, C#, Python, Java, Golang

 ---
 # Other branches